Londonderry, Edmonton

 Londonderry is a residential area in northeast Edmonton, Alberta, Canada that consists of the neighbourhoods of Kildare and Kilkenny.
+It is named after County Londonderry in Northern Ireland.

 The community is represented by the Londonderry Community League, established in 1968, which maintains a community hall and outdoor rink located at 74 Street and 142 Avenue.

 Geography

 Located in northeast Edmonton, the Londonderry area is bounded by 82 Street to the west, 137 Avenue to the south, 66 Street to the east, and 153 Avenue to the north.
 The area is bisected by 144 Avenue.
 Kilkenny comprises the part of the area north of 144 Avenue, while Kildare comprises the balance to the south of 144 Avenue.

 The Dickinsfield area is located beyond 82 Street to the west, while the Casselman-Steele Heights area is beyond 66 Street to the east and the Lake District (Edmonton North) area is beyond 153 Avenue to the north.
 The Delwood neighbourhood is located across 137 Avenue to the south.